 What's thrilling and relaxing and totally cool?
-Tubing on the Farmington River!
+Tubing on the Farmington River in central Connecticut!

-When hot days arrive in the Hartford area, the best way to cool down is to head to Satan's Kingdom State Recreation Area, located on Route 44 in New Hartford, Connecticut.
+When hot and steamy summer days arrive in the Hartford area, the best way to cool down is to head to Satan's Kingdom State Recreation Area, located at 92 Main Street (Route 44) in New Hartford, Connecticut.
 While a place named Satan's Kingdom doesn't sound like it'd be cool, Farmington River Tubing has operated from this riverside outpost for years, and anyone who's driven along Route 44 between New Hartford and Canton in the summertime has likely seen Farmington River Tubing's brightly colored tubes dotting the river.

-Here's how it works: Free parking, changing houses and restrooms are available at Satan's Kingdom.
-When you're ready to go, wait in line to sign waiver papers and rent your tube and life jacket.
-For 2017, prices are $20 per person on both weekdays and weekends.
-Tube a second time on the same day for $10.
+Free and ample parking, changing houses and restrooms are available at Satan's Kingdom.
+When you're ready to go tubing, wait in line to sign waiver papers and rent your tube and life jacket.
+For 2019, prices are $20 per person on both weekdays and weekends.
+Tube a second time on the same day for an additional $10.
 Be prepared to pay with cash (credit cards and checks are not accepted).
-Then, get ready for your river ride.
+Then, get ready for a memorable river ride.

-The 2.5-mile tubing run is more calm than wild, but you will encounter three sets of rapids that will get your heart racing.
-Keep your feet up, and hold on tight.
-The second set of rapids is the most likely to toss you off your tube, so lifeguards are stationed here.
-The rest of the river is unattended, and for much of your ride, you'll drift along lazily, enjoying the sounds of rushing water and the warmth of the sun.
-Sunscreen is a must.
+The 2.5-mile tubing course is more calm than wild, but you will encounter three sets of rapids that will get your heart racing.
+Keep your feet up, and hold on tight to the handles.
+The second set of rapids is the most likely to toss you off your tube, so lifeguards are stationed there.
+The rest of the river is unattended, and for much of your ride, you'll drift along lazily, enjoying the sounds and cooling sensation of rushing water and the warmth of the sun.
+Sunscreen with a high SPF is a must.

-If you're ready to go tubing on the Farmington, here are a few additional tips based on my experience:
+If you're ready to go tubing on the Farmington, here are a few additional tips:

 - Wear something on your feet.
-My preferred footwear is an old pair of Keds, but water shoes or strap-on sandals work, too.
+An old pair of Keds is ideal, but water shoes or strap-on sandals work, too.
 Don't wear flip-flops or any other footwear that you might lose easily.

 - Wear an old T-shirt over your bathing suit.
 Farmington River Tubing actually suggests a long-sleeve T-shirt to help prevent your arms from chafing as you hang onto your tube, but on most summer days, you'll probably be too hot in long sleeves, and in the unlikely event you wind up having to swim, you want to be as unencumbered as possible.